 Credit Losses-In March 2022, the FASB issued ASU No. 2022-02, Financial Instruments - Credit Losses (Topic 326): Troubled Debt Restructurings and Vintage Disclosures, which eliminates the Troubled Debt Restructuring ("TDR") model for creditors that have adopted Topic 326, CECL.
 The general loan modification guidance in Subtopic 310-20 will apply to all loan modifications, including modifications for borrowers experiencing financial difficulty.
 ASU 2022-02 also requires entities within the scope of ASC 326 to provide vintage disclosures which show the gross writeoffs recorded in the current period by origination year.
 ASU No. 2022-02 is effective in reporting periods beginning after December 15, 2022.
-The Company is currently evaluating the new vintage disclosures which will be added to the financial statements as a part of the adoption of the new guidance.
+The Company is currently preparing the new vintage disclosures which will be added to the financial statements as a part of the adoption of the new guidance and the impact is not expected to be material